-Hi, I’m Elizaveta, a doctoral candidate at Georgia Tech.
+Hi, I’m Elizaveta, a recent doctoral graduate from Georgia Tech.

 I am currently on the job market.